aberut/BrownianSimulation1D/README.md

 3. Compute the trajectories of particles submitted to a sinusoidal forcing

+4. Compute the trajectories of particles held in an optical trap with a time-dependent trap stiffness

-4. Compute the trajectories of particles held in an optical trap and submitted to a colored noise
+5. Compute the trajectories of particles held in an optical trap and submitted to a colored noise

 *Note* : you can open this example with [Binder](https://mybinder.org/) to directly run it and interact with it in your internet browser: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aberut/BrownianSimulation1D/HEAD?labpath=Examples.ipynb)